-When cutting back the stem, be sure to use sharp, sterile shears or pruning snip.
-You can kill the young seedling if you don’t make a clean cut!
 To clean your pruners, simple wash the blades with soap and water, or dip them into rubbing alcohol to disinfect them.

 After pruning the stem, allow your avocado plant to continue growing in the water.
 When the roots are healthy and thick, and the stem has leaves again, it’s time to plant it in soil!

 How To Plant Avocado In Soil

 Transplanting your avocado tree from the glass to the pot should be done with care.
 The seedling roots are very delicate and can break easily if mishandled.

 To pot up your seedling, first remove the toothpicks from the pit and discard the water from your glass.